microsoft/MixedRealityToolkit-Unity/Assets/MRTK/SDK/Features/DataBinding/Introduction_README.md

 This makes it possible to treat a subset of the data in such a way that it does not matter where in a larger data set hierarchy it actually exists.
 The most critical use of this ability is to describe the data of a single entry in a list without worrying about which entry in that list the current instance is referencing.

+Since a "fully resolved" Key path is always generated and consumed by a DataSource and should never (or at least rarely) be modified by a DataConsumer or other external component, it can have any structure that makes sense to the DataSource.
+For example, if a prefab to show a list entry for a photo and it's title, date taken and other attributes, the local key path in the prefab might look like this:

+- "photo_url"
+- "title"
+- "date_taken"
+- "description"

+The fully resolved key paths for one prefab entry in a list might look like this:

+- "f3cb1906-d8b3-489d-9f74-725e5542b55d/photo_url"
+- "f3cb1906-d8b3-489d-9f74-725e5542b55d/title"
+- "f3cb1906-d8b3-489d-9f74-725e5542b55d/date_taken"
+- "f3cb1906-d8b3-489d-9f74-725e5542b55d/description"

 ### Key Path Mapper (IDataKeyPathMapper)

 A key path mapper allows data sources and data consumers to use different namespaces and conventions for key paths and still work together.

-A prefab for a commonly used element, such as a slate to show a persons contact information can cantain variable fields managed by data consumers.
+A prefab for a commonly used element, such as a slate to show a persons contact information, can cantain variable fields managed by data consumers.
+To make this possible , the identifier used for any variable aspect of the prefab needs a way to map to the identifier for the correct datum in the data source that will, in each use of the prefab, determine the contents of that variable element.
+The Key Path Mapper makes this possible.

 The prefab may be used with different data sources where the data is stored in a different organizationl structure and uses field names.
 To use a template prefab with each data source, a key path mapper can resolve any differences in how the data is organized.